 I also think it’s great that Bitdefender has a file shredder that removes files off a user’s hard drive without a trace, so cybercriminals can’t use file restoration methods to view sensitive deleted files.

 Bitdefender is extremely fast and accurate at detecting a huge range of malware, including keyloggers and other data-stealing spyware.
 Bitdefender comes with extra features to ensure hackers and malware can’t exploit system vulnerabilities to steal and expose your private data.
-Bitdefender’s Total Security plan has extras like a system security scanner, a password manager, a VPN (200 MB per day), a file shredder, and a firewall.
+Bitdefender’s Total Security plan has extras like a system security scanner, a password manager, a VPN (200 MB per day), a file shredder, and a firewall, whereas Bitdefender Premium Security also adds a VPN with no limitations.
 And you can try all of Bitdefender’s features risk-free using a 30-day money-back guarantee.

 🥉3.
 Avira Prime — Cloud-Based Antivirus with Privacy Optimization